NLPfreshman0/PSCRF/README.md

 More detailed information can be found in the paper.

 ## code
-You can easily train using 'train.sh', just be mindful of the path issues.
+You can easily train using 'EduCDM/train.sh', just be mindful of the path issues.
 ```
+cd EduCDM
 sh train.sh
 ```